BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 This step helps to understand what patterns the model is trying to learn.
 The Clusters formed can be correlated to various features.
 K means is used for clustering the patches based on extracted features.
 A visual representation of each cluster helps in Identification of histopathologically meaningful Features that each cluster corresponds to.

+#### The Clusters can be overlayed on a single whole slide for understanding macro patterns:
+1. The whole slide image is required in an format supported by [openslide](https://openslide.org/formats/)
+2. For the .vsi images : Convert them to tiff.
+The files can be converted to .tiff using Qupath (File -> Export Images -> Original Pixels -> .tiff Format -> Downscale Factor = 10.)
+3. If the original files are downscaled.
+Specify the downscale factor in the code itself.
+4. Specify the sample id of the whole slide image.

+The Code for Visualization has been adapted from [CLAM](https://github.com/mahmoodlab/CLAM)

 -- Add Gini Index Calcluation to the code
--- Code To Overlay The Clusters on the complete whole slide.

 ### Deep Feature Visualization.
-The Deep Features Which Show the highest importance ( highest accuracy) are further analyzed.
-Visualization techniques may help us to better understand the patterns assoicated with each deep features.
+The Deep Features Which Show the highest importance (highest accuracy) are further analyzed.
+Visualization techniques may help us to better understand the patterns associated with each deep feature.
+The Feature with highest importance are determined using the results from the [Feature Importance Calculation](#feature-importance-calculation).

 Patch Level heatmaps:
 The 31 x 31 convolutional layer corresponding to each deep feature can be used to create patch level heatmaps.

--- Add P -value test
+This [paper](https://www.sciencedirect.com/science/article/pii/S0002944021003874) used this approach to visualize the inner workings of the model.

+*This Code is not working on the server because of old Cuda versions.
+This portion of the code can be run on the google colab.*

 -- Deep Feature Visualization at whole slide level.